Building an OpenBSD router using an APU4D4

 # usermod -G dialer [user]

 Finally, connect to the serial port.
-This indicates the line to use (-l) and the baud rate (-s).
+This specifies the line to use (-l) and the baud rate (-s).
 The APU4D4 requires a baud rate of 115200.

 $ cu -l cuaU0 -s 115200

-Please remember to enter this at the boot prompt afterward, to configure the serial connection.
-Later on, the installer will set these.
+Remember to enter this at the boot prompt afterward to configure the serial connection.
+The installer sets these later.

 boot> stty com0 115200